Terms and Conditions

 - give copies of our games to anyone else;

-- make commercial use of anything we've made;
+- make commercial use of anything we've made (including our Names, Brands, and Assets);

-- try to make money from anything we've made; or
+- try to make money from anything we've made (including our Names, Brands, and Assets); or

 - let other people get access to anything we've made in a way that is unfair or unreasonable;

-unless we specifically agree to it or allow it under these Guidelines.
+unless we specifically agree to it or allow it.

 These Guidelines do not change that principle but are intended to help people understand what we expect and want.

-Please also check back here from time to time because we will update these guidelines and provide further guidance.
+Please also check back here from time to time because we may update these guidelines and provide further guidance.

-The first thing to say is that there are the following Essential Requirements that apply to all use of the our Brands (which include any Names) and our Assets.
-If you are allowed to use any part of any Name, any of our Brands and / or any of our Assets then what you are doing MUST:
+The first thing to say is that there are Essential Requirements that apply to all use of our Names, Brands, and Assets.
+If you are using any part of any Name, any of our Brands and /or any of our Assets, then what you are doing MUST:

-- NOT make people think that you or what your are doing is official; approved or endorsed by us; or associated or connected with us;
+- NOT make people think that you or what you are doing is official; approved or endorsed by us; or associated or connected with us;

 - NOT be unlawful, deceptive, obscene, harmful or disparaging;

-- NOT adversely affect any of our Brands or any of our Assets;
+- NOT take action that would harm or damage any of our Brands or any of our Assets;

-- NOT include anything else around it that makes people think that you or what your are doing is official; approved or endorsed by us; or associated or connected with us;
+- NOT include anything else around it that makes people think that you or what you are doing is official; approved or endorsed by us; or associated or connected with us;

 These are the "Essential Requirements".